Partners Ben Bebenroth (left) and Jonathan Bennett

 It’s been about a year and half since chef-partners Ben Bebenroth and Jonathan Bennett started hosting “doughball Fridays” at Keep the Change Kitchen Collective, the now-closed virtual food hall from Spice Hospitality Group.
 Those weekly pizza pop-ups were more than just a fun addition to the standard menu board, they were an important step on the path to opening a brick-and-mortar pizzeria.

-That happens today, when the doors to Boom’s Pizza
+That will happen on January 24, when the doors to Boom’s Pizza

 (14730 Detroit Ave., 216-465-1130) open in Lakewood.
 The snazzy corner shop, designed by Cleveland’s Richardson Design, features an open kitchen, walk-up counter service and 44-seat dining room.